timwukp/mssql-to-dbt-automation/README.md

 - Adapt configurations to their infrastructure needs

 **NO SUPPORT**: This is demonstration code with no ongoing support or maintenance guarantees.

+### 🔒 Security Notice:
+While this code follows security best practices, users are responsible for:
+- Implementing proper access controls in their environment
+- Securing database connections and credentials
+- Following their organization's security policies
+- Regular security audits and updates